Nanonid/xmplr/README.md

 This library creates "Exemplars" or statistical object generator for defining and creating an arbitrary object where each attribute conforms to a statistical distribution.

+### Note - This library creates random fictitious people

+All of the people created are randomly generated and fictitious.
+Any resemblance to a real person is coincidental (obviously).

+At some point, this project will add address, social security numbers, credit cards, etc to facilitate testing.

 ## Example - generate a single customer at a time (typescript)